bjamturley/MedSchoolAtlas/Genetics/Homologous Recombination.md

 The process by which homologous chromosomes exchange alleles.
 # Mechanism
-In prophase I, homologous chromosomes are brought in proximity.
+In *prophase I*, homologous chromosomes are brought in proximity.
 During this time, portions of the chromosomes cross over forming **chiasmata**.
 These sections will recombine and swap before separating again into each daughter cell.

 **Functions**
 1. Restarting DNA replication forks (when stalled)